max-whitmore/cocktail-database/README.md

 - ingredients

 This is a small project that has taught me to use:
-- ReactJS
+- ReactJS (BrowserRouter, Router, Route, Switch)
-- React DOM
+- React Router DOM
 - Working with a public API
 - Introducing search functionality